ROSbot is an autonomous robot platform based on Husarion CORE2-ROS robot controller available in two version: 2.0 and 2.0 PRO.

 By default ROSbot supports WiFi in 2.4GHz band, this is sufficent for most cases.
 If you encounter problems with data transfers e.g. due to processing large amounts of data or noise from other networks you can try to use connection in 5GHz band.

-To do this, you will need a USB 5GHz WiFi card (any device based on rtl8812au should be fine, tested models are TP-Link Archer T4U and D-Link DWA-172)
+To do this, you will need a USB 5GHz WiFi card (any device based on RTL8811AU or RTL8812AU should be fine,we have tested it with TP-Link Archer T4U and D-Link DWA-172).

 sudo iwlist wlan1 scanning | grep ESSID

 nmcli c add type wifi save yes autoconnect yes con-name <NetworkSSID> ifname wlan1 ssid <NetworkSSID> nmcli c modify <NetworkSSID> wifi-sec.key-mgmt wpa-psk wifi-sec.psk <Password>

 Remember to replace